ABOUT THE WORK

 In 2016, the Loss Project found its proper home at HealGrief, a nonprofit whose mission is "to remove the taboo regarding death by creating a conversation about an inevitable life cycle and to validate the feelings and emotions associated with bereavement."
 There, my Loss Project images related to death, along with subjects' stories of their grief, are exhibited in an online gallery.
 Moreover, there is a call for entries to the public to share imagery about their own losses.
 In so doing, the Loss Project becomes a therapeutic intervention, so to speak, wherein anyone in the world can share their story, whether or not he or she identifies as an artist.

 VIRAL: 25 Years

 As a biracial child born and raised in Memphis, I heard my share of "yellow" and "chink" jokes, which took its toll on me.
 The emotional climate there felt hostile, yet my father taught me, "we are our brother's keeper."
-When I was older, he advised me that my job should benefit others, not just myself, and so I grew up to be a social worker before retiring and becoming a photographer.
-As a person with a passion for social justice, I have long been concerned with inequity in our society.
+When I was older, he advised me that my job should benefit others, not just myself, and so I grew up to be a clinical social worker and, now, fine art photographer.
+As a person with a passion for social justice, I have long been troubled by inequity in our society.
 The #BlackLivesMatter movement struck a chord in me, and I am proud to share my voice in this protest.